Baana: History

+Course

 Baana begins between Helsinki Music Centre and Kiasma.
 It runs to a new separated-grade vehicle/bicycle junction called Länsilinkki (Western Link) near former level crossing of Hietalahdenranta street with a total length of 1.5 km and an average depth of 7 metres.
-There are several staircase exits for pedestrians and a sloped exit for bikes.
+There are several sloped exits as well as staircase exits for pedestrians.
 The pedestrian lane has chairs fixed to asphalt.
 In the wide part near Ruoholahdenkatu sports-related facilities have been provided for skateboarding and table tennis.
+Since 2024, Baana's eastern end connects directly to the Kaisantunneli cycling and pedestrian tunnel underneath Helsinki Central Station, and via that to the city's north and eastbound cycling routes.

+Impact

 Baana provides a speedy way to bike through western Helsinki downtown and adds to non-commercial space in heart of downtown.
 It has been very popular especially during prime biking season.
 There is a bike counter which shows bike count for today and for this year.
 It can also be viewed online.
 Baana chasm has been used for performances during annual festival Night of the Arts.

 Baana received a special mention in European Prize for Urban Public Space competition in 2014.

+Network

-The name Baana has later been put for a wider use to describe multiple different cycling paths (such as Pohjoisbaana in north-south direction) and also the cycling network (Baanaverkko) as a whole.
+The name Baana has later been put in more generic use to describe various cycling paths of comparable quality and also Helsinki's cycling network (Baanaverkko) as a whole.
+As of 2024, none of the new paths connect directly to the original Baana except for the Kaisantunneli underpass, but there are plans such as Mariantunneli and Länsibaana.

+New Baanas completed or under construction in Helsinki: